-Buildings damaged after storms rip through Texas City overnight
+Hundreds of families displaced after tornado rips through Texas City overnight

 Blocker Middle School, Texas City High School and Industrial Trade Center delayed classes until 9 a.m. on Thursday morning.

-The National Weather Service of Houston will assess if the damage was caused by straight-line winds or a tornado.
+The National Weather Service of Houston declared the damage was caused by an EF-1 tornado.